Paracas culture: Decline and the Paracas/Nazca transition

-Paracas ceramics
+Ceramics

 Paracas ceramics is distinguishable from the Topará culture and Paracas-Nazca transition as a result of the difference in the slip used to create and decorate the ceramic pieces.
 The Topará ceramic style is dominated by monochromatic designs, often decorated with an orange or neutral color clay slip.
 Nazca ceramics involved a focus on polychrome designs accomplished through the application of a slip consisting of clay and pigments obtained from minerals like manganese found in their environment.
 The Paracas ceramic style involved the application of a clay based slip before firing the polychrome ceramic pieces.
 Though the Paracas culture often employed post-fire painting, a technique that involves markings and decorations through the application of resin and pigment to produce the colorful pieces that set apart Paracas from the Topará and Nazca.
 Alongside the culturally significant polychrome aspect of Paracas ceramics, this culture involved geometric, zoomorphic, and anthropomorphic foci with evidence of an abstract style.
 Paracas ceramics had abstract forms, showing architectural features through the configuration of form and imagery of Paracas ceramics to illustrate cultural and historical aspects of the Paracas culture.

 Timeline signifying the evolution of Paracas Ceramics.

 Ceremonial burial was of great significance in the Paracas culture.
 The identification of specific burial sites prompted a chronology ordering of the material art found in the burial complexes.
 Paracas Cavernas, Paracas Necropolis and Ocucaje are burial complexes on the southern Peruvian coast constructed about 2,000 years ago.
 The Paracas ceramic style is specifically associated with the Cavernas and Ocucaje burials and the Topará with the Necropolis burials with a slight presence at the Ocucaje burial complex.
 The transition from Paracas ceramic style to that of the Nazca culture was marked and identified at the Ocucaje.
 These specific burial locations facilitated the emergence of phases to sequence Paracas ceramic development.